marknesh/storage-googledrive-export/README.md

 - FOLDER_ID: The ID of the folder in google drive where you want to export your files.This can be found in the url after creating or accessing the folder e.g `https://drive.google.com/drive/u/0/folders/{FOLDER_ID}`

 - FILE_TYPES: The MIME types of the files you want to upload to Google drive.
 The most common MIME types can be referenced [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 This field is `optional` e.g `image/jpeg` or to allow more than one MIME type, please separate each type with a comma e.g `image/jpeg,video/mp4`

+- EXCLUDE_FILE_NAME_CONTAINS: Enter words or parts of file names to skip uploading certain files.
+  If a file name includes any of these, it won't be uploaded.
+  Example: `_500x500,_200x200`.
+This field is `optional`.

 - MAXIMUM_FILE_SIZE: The maximum file size to upload to google drive in megabytes(MB). e.g `200` This field is `optional`.